 For a good couple of years, I became quite fixated on having experiences where I could transcend the senses and the physical body.
 I practiced lucid dreaming regularly taking guayusa tea and I loved using psychedelics.
 Any opportunity to experience something out of the ordinary and I was there.
 Well, that was until I started experiencing what it felt like to capture these same experiences within the physical body in my normal waking consciousness.

 Psychedelics, such as Ayahuasca, expand the consciousness beyond the physical body and mind, where you are able to experience what it feels like to come into contact with spirit.
-When I am talking about spirit, I am talking about the inner essence, or the soul which is in absolutely everything.
-And to come in contact with spirit is to come in contact with the ever changing and morphing energy which sustains all of life.
+When I am talking about spirit, I am talking about the inner essence of the soul which is in absolutely everything.
+And to come in contact with spirit is to come in contact with the ever-changing and morphing energy which sustains all of life.
 I could attempt to explain more about how this feels, but it’s not something I can really put into words as it is a feeling that can only be known through direct experience.

 Just as you can’t really describe the colour purple or the smell of a rose, you can’t describe the experience of coming into direct contact with the energy of spirit.